 Victorian Glove Materials

-The silk gloves of the 1880s were in what was beginning to be called silk jersey.
-Like the kid gloves of this date, they were ornamented with insertions, frills and tops of lace, and with embroidery; or plain silk fabric was ruched up the arm.
+The silk gloves of the 1880s were made in what was beginning to be called silk jersey.
+Like the kid gloves of this date, they were ornamented with insertions, frills, tops of lace, and embroidery — or, plain silk fabric was simply ruched up the arm.
 In 1880, gloves of spotted silk matching the fashionable spotted silk dresses were worn.
 Silk gloves continued to be worn until the end of the century, but were less fashionable by 1890: “Silk gloves have long ceased to be fashionable though thousands of women wear them” (Woman’s World, 1888).

 Mittens, which are often regarded as a characteristically Victorian accessory, were fashionable for a limited period only.
-They had become fashionable, for both day and evening wear, in the early 1830s, and continued to be worn during the 1840s.
-They were of black or white silk, many hand-netted in a simple openwork mesh, worn plain or with the backs lightly embroidered, in silk of the same colour (Fig. 22).
-Others were made in machine- knitted openwork fabric, giving the effect of a close heavy net.
+They had become fashionable for both day and evening wear, in the early 1830s, and continued to be worn during the 1840s.
+They were of black or white silk, many hand-netted in a simple openwork mesh, worn plain or with the backs lightly embroidered, in silk of the same colour (Fig. 22, above).
+Others were made in machine-knitted openwork fabric, giving the effect of a close heavy net.
 These, too, were plain or embroidered.
 They were worn short, wrist-length, or long, half-way to the elbow.
 Long ones could be worn with evening dress and short ones with day dress.
-The most interesting mittens of this early period are those, usually of black silk, which are embroidered on the backs in a small encrusted pattern in coloured silks, chenille and gold and silver threads, giving the effect of a jewel (Plate 35).
+The most interesting mittens of this early period are those, usually of black silk, which are embroidered on the backs in a small encrusted pattern in coloured silks, chenille and gold and silver threads, giving the effect of a jewel.
 These were fashionable in the late 1830s and early 1840s.
 Later in the 1840s, mittens were netted, crocheted or knitted, like the purses of the time, with gilt or steel beads.

 Mittens were not fashionable during the 1850s and 1860s, but were no doubt still worn; some of the very plain examples which survive and are difficult to date may be unfashionable wear of this period.
-They appear in fashion again, though not very prominently, in the late 1870s and during the 1880s.
-“Long mittens are worn with demi-toilettes for dinner, but not for dancing parties.
+They appeared in fashion again, though not very prominently, in the late 1870s and during the 1880s: “Long mittens are worn with demi-toilettes for dinner, but not for dancing parties.
 They are made in black and in colours to match the dress” (Queen, 1879).
-They were sometimes worn with wedding dress at this time, in white or cream silk.
-They were in machine- knitted openwork patterns of fine silk, like the openwork of silk stockings of the time; usually they were made in formal meshed patterns, but some were worked with a floral design in the Figure 22.—Netted Mittens (Ladies’ Companion, 1850) Netted in black netting silk darned in colours or in cotton darned in blue wool. knitting.
-Mittens were not fashionable during the 1890s; but in 1900, and the early years of the twentieth century, lace mittens, sometimes of hand-made lace, became fashionable, and silk open- work mittens, like those of the 1880s, were again worn.
+Mittens were sometimes worn with wedding dresses at this time, in white or cream silk.
+Like the openwork of silk stockings of the time, they came in machine-knitted openwork patterns of fine silk.
+Usually, they were made in formal meshed patterns, but some were worked with a floral design.
+Netted Mittens were netted in black netting, silk darned in colours, or in cotton darned in blue wool.
+Mittens were not fashionable during the 1890s; but in 1900 and the early years of the twentieth century, lace mittens, sometimes of hand-made lace, became fashionable, and silk open-work mittens, like those of the 1880s, were again worn.

 Shop Victorian Style Gloves